Sarah Millican: Career

 In November 2019, Millican began a YouTube channel, uploading clips from her stand-up shows and The Sarah Millican Television Programme as well as interviews from other shows.
 As of November 2022 the channel has accumulated over 65 million views and 400,000 subscribers.
 In lockdown during the COVID-19 pandemic in early 2020, Millican began uploading a series of videos entitled "How to Be Champion Storytime" in which she read a section of her autobiography every day.
 In 2021 she began touring the UK with her sixth stand-up show, Bobby Dazzler.
 A live recording of the show was released exclusively via her website in February 2023.

-In June 2022, Millican was confirmed as a contestant in the 14th season of Taskmaster, airing in September 2022.
+Millican appeared as a contestant in the 14th season of Taskmaster, airing in September 2022.
 She came second in the show.
 In November of that year she also announced her new tour, Late Bloomer, which is expected to run for over 100 shows from September 2023 to October 2024.